 - A list of prune ratio of each convolution layer.
-An arbitrary pruning
+For each convolution

 The maximum and minimum values in this list represent the maximum and minimum compression rates of the model.
 Other values represent subnetworks to be optimized.
-The pruning ratio is set by default to [0.5, 0.75, 0.1].
+By default, the pruning ratio is set to [0.5, 0.75, 0.1].

 - A channel number that is divisible by a given divisor.

 - A list of modules to be excluded from pruning.